 The Mai Tai – an introduction to Tiki

 Let’s talk Tiki.
 What is Tiki?
 And why do I capitalise it?
 For the same reason that people capitalise “God”.
 Tiki is both a style of cocktail (that could otherwise be described as the tropical style or “exotics”) and an entire lifestyle subculture.
 Let’s stick to the former, at least for now.
 Tiki drinks are typically, but not always, rum based and usually include fruit juices, syrups and spices.
 They are often comprised of a larger number of ingredients than normal cocktails and it is not unusual for a Tiki drink to contain three different rums.
 Yes, in the same drink.
 Many Tiki drinks contain overproof rum (57% – 75.5% ABV) which has given them a fearsome reputation although these strong spirits are generally used in very small amounts.
 Tiki is the most joyous style of mixed drink but it should not be mistaken – as it often is – as a frivolous affair.
 Serious Tiki drinks are complex in both preparation and in taste.
-The best have layer upon layer of flavour and nuance and they also notoriously easy to make badly.
+The best have layer upon layer of flavour and nuance and they are also notoriously easy to make badly.
 As always, balance is the key – typically a sweet/sour balance but a spice often plays a role too.

 The history of Tiki has two phases, and two key characters.
 We’ll deal with the second phase first.
 Obviously.
 Tiki had existed as an elite fad since 1934 (more of which some other time) but after the end of WWII it was brought to the masses – largely by one man, and one drink.
 This drink.
 Trader Vic – pseudonyms are de rigeur in Tikiland – created the Mai Tai, which is apparently Tahitian for “the dog’s bollocks” or somesuch, in 1944 at his Polynesian themed eatery and bar in Oakland, California.
 Yes, Tiki, bizarrely, is an entirely American invention.
 There has been some fierce discussion in the cocktail world about the Mai Tai’s origin but it seems to be finally settled in Vic’s favour so I won’t bore you with the details.
 Suffice to say that a properly made Mai Tai is, in my opinion, one of the finest drinks in the known universe.
 The problem is that it is almost never properly made, although you probably have a better chance now than at any time in the last 45 years.
 Ignore any recipe that is not very close to the one below.
 It will be pure shite, as we say where I’m from.
-A good trick to ensure the delivery of a quality Mai Tai to your drinking hand is to ask the barman if they can make a “1944” or “T.V” Mai Tai.
+A good trick to ensure the delivery of a quality Mai Tai to your drinking hand is to ask the bartender if they can make a “1944” or “T.V” Mai Tai.
 If s/he smiles rather than frowns then you are certainly in capable hands.

 The Mai Tai sounds tricky but it is in fact quite simple to make, the secret being to first make yourself some Mai Tai mix.
 The mix keeps for a long time and the Mai Tai is so good that I personally guarantee you’ll never be left with a funky half bottle languishing in the back of your cocktail cabinet.